Jamiatu Muslim Mindanao

 The Jamiatu Muslim Mindanao (JMM) (lit.
 'University of Muslim Mindanao') is one of the oldest and biggest Madaris in the Philippines.
-It was established with the financial backing from the Agama Islam Society in 1956 by the late Sheikh Ahmad Bashir, his devoted companions from the Ulama (Ustad) and Traditional (Cali) Group.
+It was established with the financial backing from the Agama Islam Society in 1956 by the late Sheikh Ahmad Bashir and his companions from the Ulama (Ustad) and Traditional (Cali) Group.
 Its English Department was founded in 1987 through Board Resolution No. 1-87, series of 1987 and sought the government recognition in accordance with the provisions of the Ministry of Education, Culture and Sports (MECS) Order No. 24, series of 1985, also known as “Guidelines and Standards for the Recognition and Operation of Madaris.”
 In the same year, Ma’had Mindanao Al-Arabie Al-Islamia was changed and adopted its present name.

 JMM is one of the few Arabic schools (madaris or madrasa) in the country offering the complete levels of Islamic education — kindergarten, complete elementary, complete secondary and college courses.
-Over the years, the JMM, after overcoming many challenges and operational problems has continued to exist as the living bastion of Islamic and Arabic studies and remained as a non-profit, non-stock educational institution of higher learning with 132 branches throughout the Philippines, predominantly in Mindanao.
+Over the years, the JMM has continued to exist as a non-profit, non-stock educational institution of higher learning with 132 branches throughout the Philippines, predominantly in Mindanao.
 JMM is an active member of the League of Islamic Universities based in Cairo, Egypt.
-It was even voted as a member of the Executive Council in its General Assembly Meeting held in Amman, Jordan in 1999.
+It was voted as a member of the Executive Council in its General Assembly Meeting held in Amman, Jordan in 1999.

-In attaining its vision to produce peace-loving and development-oriented men and women, the JMM has graduated thousands of serviceable public servants; some are renowned and notable ones who have made good names in public service with their field of studies.
-Former ARMM vice-governor Mahid Mutilan was the most prominent one.